ciscoheat/buddy/README.md

 ### There's an exception thrown in an asynchronous method, but Buddy won't catch it and fail the test?

 It's not possible to do that, since the program has already passed the exception handling code when the exception is thrown.
-You need to handle asynchronous exceptions yourself and test if something went wrong before calling `done()` in the spec.
+You need to handle asynchronous exceptions yourself and test if something went wrong before calling `done()` in the spec, or use the `fail` method as described in the section "Failing tests".

 ## The story behind Buddy